guilhermeUpToTask/fashion_ai_codebase/Old_Roadmap.md

 Manual delete the failed crops
 Test Retriver function with a image
-Refactor ML Pipeline (High Priority): - checked Introduce a task queue (Celery) and message broker (Redis). - pendent Move all crop_img and ingest_img calls to asynchronous background workers. - checked - its on service ml Modify API endpoints to enqueue jobs and return a job ID.
-Implement Singleton Model Loading (High Priority): - checked - needs testing and maybe changed the loading for a expliciti one in the app/main.py
+Refactor ML Pipeline (High Priority): - checked Introduce a task queue (Celery) and message broker (Redis). - check Move all crop_img and ingest_img calls to asynchronous background workers. - checked - its on service ml Modify API endpoints to enqueue jobs and return a job ID. - check Implement Singleton Model Loading (High Priority): - checked - needs testing and maybe changed the loading for a expliciti one in the app/main.py
 Refactor the application to load all ML models (YOLO, CLIP) only once at worker startup. - checked - same as above Pre-compute and cache label embeddings at startup. - pendent